 Greater Cleveland Congregations (GCC) is a non-partisan coalition of faith communities and partner organizations in Cuyahoga County working together for social justice.
 As a catalyst for systemic change, GCC challenges Greater Clevelanders to imagine the change we can accomplish, connect individuals and organizations to multiply our power, and mobilize our members by the thousands to make our voices heard.
 GCC unites people across lines of race, class, religion, and geography to promote public, private and civic sector actions which strengthen and improve the quality of life of our neighborhoods.

 GCC is a Congregational membership-based organization, so individual people cannot belong (although they can certainly contribute individually!).
 So, by default, anyone who is a member/friend of our congregation can participate in GCC activities.

 Laurie Albright is the official delegate from our congregation and Pam Gibbon is our alternate delegate.
 UUCC’s Core team members presently are Vern Sackman, Bev Austen, Pat Dillard, along with Pam and Laurie.

 Urban Hope is an Ohio City storefront soup kitchen that area Unitarian churches support.
 In non-Covid times, UUCC volunteer opportunities include buying ingredients, communally cooking (in the church kitchen), and serving the meal, plus donating other items.
 Volunteers are always welcome.
 Our congregations turn is the 4th Sunday of each month.

-Please contact us to get on the monthly schedule!
+Please contact us to get involved

 The Urban Hope Team: